ibm-cloud-docs/solution-tutorials/vpc-app-deploy.md

 ### Configure the instance with cloud-init

-Once the environment variables are set and the file is sourced, run `make all_cli` command to generate `resource.sh` as an outcome of successful build and the below command to provision the required VPC resources for this tutorial,
+Once the environment variables are set and the file is sourced, run `make all_cli` command to generate `resource.sh` as an outcome of successful build and then the below command to provision the required VPC resources for this tutorial,

 ```sh
  ../vpc-public-app-private-backend/vpc-pubpriv-create-with-bastion.sh us-south-1 ssh_key tst default resources.sh @shared/cloud-config.yaml @shared/cloud-config.yaml ubuntu-18.04-amd64